awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

       SELECT MASTER_POS_WAIT(mysql-bin-changelog.000031, 107);
       ```

       If the Read Replica is past the specified position, the query returns immediately\.
 Otherwise, the function waits\.
-Proceed to the next step when the query returns for all Read Replicas\.
+When the query returns for all Read Replicas, go to the next step\.

-1. Reset the GTID parameters to disable GTID\-based replication\.
+1. Reset the GTID parameters to disable GTID\-based replication:

-   1. Make sure that the parameter group associated with the Amazon RDS MySQL DB instance and each Read Replica has the following parameter settings:
+   1. Make sure that the parameter group associated with the RDS MySQL DB instance and each Read Replica has the following parameter settings:
       + `gtid_mode` – `OFF`
       + `enforce_gtid_consistency` – `OFF`

-   1. Reboot the Amazon RDS MySQL DB instance and each Read Replica\.
+   1. Reboot the RDS MySQL DB instance and each Read Replica\.